rust-lang/nomicon/src/dot-operator.md

 }
 ```

 What type is `cloned`?
-First, the compiler checks if we can call by value.
+First, the compiler checks if it can call by value.
 The type of `value` is `&T`, and so the `clone` function has signature
 `fn clone(&T) -> T`.
-We know that `T: Clone`, so the compiler finds that
+It knows that `T: Clone`, so the compiler finds that `cloned: T`.
-`cloned: T`.

 What would happen if the `T: Clone` restriction was removed?
-We would not be able
+It would not be able
 to call by value, since there is no implementation of `Clone` for `T`.
-So the
+So the compiler tries to call by autoref.
-compiler tries to call by autoref.
-In this case, the function has the signature
+In this case, the function has the signature `fn clone(&&T) -> &T` since
-`fn clone(&&T) -> &T` since `Self = &T`.
-The compiler sees that `&T: Clone`, and
+`Self = &T`.
-then deduces that `cloned: &T`.
+The compiler sees that `&T: Clone`, and then deduces that `cloned: &T`.

 Here is another example where the autoref behavior is used to create some subtle
 effects: